Mikki Noroila, Timon Mikki

 Text excerpts – Prologue from Me karjalaiset.
 Antti Timonen.
 1971; Midsection adapted from Me karjalaiset & oral tradition.

-Music – Vienan virran rannoilla.
+Music – Vienan virran pyörteissä.
 Hortto Kaalo.
 1969.
 Hai Hortto Kaalot. © 2013 Warner Music Finland.

 Sculpture – Karelianism trail: Akseli Gallen-Kallela.
 Hannes Aleksi & Antía Sánchez.
 2023.

-Produced with the genereous support of – Kaius Ahtonen, Pirjo Kyllönen, Jari Pajunen, Marianne Hotari-Pajunen, Liisa Heikkinen, Tina Laiho, Pekka Laiho, Josefina Ovaska, Anssi Kuusinen, Petrus Laiho, Kreetta Kokkosalo, Päivi Käpynen, Pasi Käpynen, Terttu Noroila, Ville Noroila, Johanna Noroila, Jorma Sallinen, Petri Sallinen, Sonja Linnas, Leea Sihvo-Rajala, Hannu Rajala, Hilda Laiho, Niko Palmroth, Olli Valkola
+Produced with the genereous support of – The Finnish Arts and Culture Agency (Kuvi) & Kaius Ahtonen, Pirjo Kyllönen, Jari Pajunen, Marianne Hotari-Pajunen, Liisa Heikkinen, Tina Laiho, Pekka Laiho, Josefina Ovaska, Anssi Kuusinen, Petrus Laiho, Kreetta Kokkosalo, Päivi Käpynen, Pasi Käpynen, Terttu Noroila, Ville Noroila, Johanna Noroila, Jorma Sallinen, Petri Sallinen, Sonja Linnas, Leea Sihvo-Rajala, Hannu Rajala, Hilda Laiho, Niko Palmroth, Olli Valkola

 Produced by Mikki Noroila